Python-SIP/sip/doc/directives.rst

 If ``sipIsErr`` is not ``NULL`` then a combination of the following flags is returned.

     - :c:macro:`SIP_TEMPORARY` is set to indicate that the returned instance is a temporary and should be released to avoid a memory leak.

     - :c:macro:`SIP_DERIVED_CLASS` is set to indicate that the type of the returned instance is a derived class.
+This is ignored unless the directive is part of a class specification.
 See :ref:`ref-derived-classes`.

 The following example converts a Python list of ``QPoint`` instances to a ``QList<QPoint>`` instance::